anon-aadhaar/privado-contracts/assets/anon-aadhaar-vocab.md

 Boolean, that attest if the user's age is above 18 years old

-# random_nonce
+# gender

-Number, a random nonce to ensure that the same revealed data will not end up with the same index.
+String, that reveals the gender of the user

 # pincode

 String, that reveals the pincode of the user

-# state
+# randomNonce

-String, that reveals the state of the user
+Number, a random nonce to ensure that the same revealed data will not en up with the same index